 The Bare Bones Board is completely compatible with the Arduino project software and IDE.
 Currently the Bare Bones Board is listed on the Arduino site as “Recommended Third-Party Hardware”.
 It has also gained a devoted following among Arduino users, as a convenient, effective, and low-cost hardware solution.

 The BBB is programmed with the USB–BUB Board or equivalent FTDI cable or adapter board.
 This saves the cost of repeatedly paying for the communications chip, in future projects.
-It also allows the BBB to be 1/3 smaller in both dimensions than the Arduino® Duemilanove board.
+It also allows the BBB to be 1/3 smaller in both dimensions than the Arduino® Uno board.

 Bare Bones Board (BBB) features